-Though a very important contribution to the error this value allows a clean measurement of $A{zz}=0$ at x=0.45 without overlap with the Hermes error bar.
+Though a very important contribution to the error, this value allows a clean measurement of $A{zz}=0$ at x=0.45 without overlap with the Hermes error bar.
 For this estimate we assume only two polarization state changes in a day.
 If it is possible to increase this rate then the systematic effect in A{zz} also decreases accordingly.

 Naturally detector efficiency can drift for a variety of reasons, for example including fluctuations in gas quality, HV drift or drifts in the spectrometers magnetic field.
-All of these types of variation as can be realized both during the experiment though monitoring as well as systematic studies of the data collected.
+All of these types of variation can be controlled and minimized during the experiment though careful monitoring as well as systematic studies of the data collected.

-There can be difficult to know changes in luminosity however the identical condition of the two polarization states minimizes the relative changes in time.
-There are also checks on the consistency of the cross section data that can be use ensuring the quality of each run used in the asymmetry analysis.
+It can be difficult to know changes in luminosity, however the identical condition of the two polarization states minimizes the relative changes in time.
+There are also checks on the consistency of the cross section data that can be implemented to ensure the quality of each run used in the asymmetry analysis.

-Fluctuations in luminosity due to target density variation can easily be kept to a minimum by keeping the material beads at the same temperature for both polarization states by control of the microwave and the LHe evaporation.
+Fluctuations in luminosity due to target density variation can easily be kept to a minimum by keeping the material beads at the same temperature for both polarization states through control of the microwave and the LHe evaporation.
 The He vapor pressure reading can give accuracy of material temperature changes at the level of $\sim 0.1\%$.
 Beam rastering can also be controlled to a high degree.

 The acceptance of each cup can only change as a function of time if the magnetic field changes.
-The capacity to set and reset and hold, set-ability, the target supper conducting magnet to a desired holding field is $\delta B/B = 0.01\%$.
+The capacity to set and hold the target super conducting magnet to a desired holding field is $\delta B/B = 0.01\%$.
 This implies that like the cup length l and the acceptance $\mathcal A$ for each polarization states is the same.